 What is IM+CANS?

-The Illinois Medicaid Comprehensive Assessment of Needs and Strengths (IM+CANS) is a unique model for integrating assessment and treatment planning into a single process, built for Illinois in consultation with Dr. Lyons and Chapin Hall, and with input from state agency partners.
+The Illinois Medicaid Comprehensive Assessment of Needs and Strengths (IM+CANS) is a unique model for integrating assessment and treatment planning into a single process, built for Illinois in consultation with Dr. Lyons and his team, and with input from state agency partners.
 The comprehensive IM+CANS is a lifespan tool that provides a standardized, modular framework for assessing the global needs and strengths of individuals who require mental health treatment in Illinois.
 Today, the IM+CANS platform is inclusive of the following:

 - A complete set of core and modular CANS items, addressing domains such as Risk Behaviors, Trauma Exposure/Adverse Childhood Experiences, Behavioral/Emotional Needs, Life Functioning, Substance Use, Developmental Disabilities, and Cultural Factors;